travelnxt/appacitive-docs/index.md

 #### Authenticate with OAuth 2.0 access token

-You can authenticate a user and generate a session token using a access token from one of his linked identities like facebook.
+You can authenticate a user and generate a session token using a access token using one of his linked identities like facebook.

 ** Parameter **